 “Climb on!”
 I heard the words ringing behind me as we started up the first pitch.

-Between Chris Spratta, Erick Barros, Evan Raines, and new friend Eli Williams, we completed twenty-nine pitches at the Donnelly Wall and Supercrack Buttress that day.
+Between Chris Spratta, Erick Barros, Evan Raines, Eli Williams, we completed twenty-nine pitches at the Donnelly Wall and Supercrack Buttress that day.
 It was a pretty fucking kickass day.

 There was a large crowd at Supercrack because it was a weekend day.
 I ignored that fact and started clipping draws to cams.
 Erick flaked the rope.
 I shuffled through the thin section, remembering to backstep my way through and trusting my hands in the thin hand slots.
 I squeezed my way through the chimney, took a rest and punched my way up.